surfactants/sylph/docs/docs.md

 # Documentation

 ## About
-Sylph is intended as a flexible, extensible, and lightweight game engine for use with C++/SFML.
-It consists of four modules (not to be confused with the C++20 feature)
+Sylph is intended as a flexible, extensible, and lightweight game engine, written in and for C++/SFML.
+It consists of four modules\*, which further consist of submodules.
+Submodules range from simple utility libraries to complex systems.

+*\*the term "module" is organizational, and therefore not to be confused with the homonymous C++20 feature*

 ## Modules